Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 > [!Note]
 >
-> **the input command should be case sensitive and the keywords can be complemented by "Tab" key.**
+> **The input command should be case sensitive and the keywords can be complemented by "Tab" key.**
 >

 ① Open virtual machine and start the system.
 Click <img src="../_static/media/chapter_5/section_11/media/image10.jpeg" />, and then <img src="../_static/media/chapter_5/section_11/media/image12.png" /> or press "**Ctrl+Alt+T**" to open command line terminal.